wqlab0000/glucose-insulin/README.md

 Below is the table of the experiments file names and contents: src-11 is the most complicated one and detail explanation can be found in the src-11 file readme.txt.
+Note: We only showed the actual changed conditions here, all the planned conditions can be found in the code.

 | File name     | Specification | Actual Changed Condition      | Contents               |